Author Archives: eejm

 Luise with her husband and children, circa 1806; Credit – Wikipedia

 Prussia declared war on France in 1806.
 Following a resounding defeat by Napoleon Bonaparte at the Battle of Jena-Auerstedt, Friedrich Wilhelm and Luise fled with their family to Königsberg in eastern Prussia.
-When Napoleon requested a meeting with Friedrich Wilhelm to discuss peace terms, Friedrich Wilhelm brought the pregnant Luise along to garner some sympathy from the French emperor.
+When Napoleon requested a meeting with Friedrich Wilhelm to discuss peace terms, Friedrich Wilhelm brought the pregnant Luise along to garner sympathy from the French emperor.
 Napoleon was charmed when the pregnant queen begged him for mercy for Prussia.
 Napoleon did not budge in his terms for peace, but Luise was even more beloved in Prussia.
 Luise and Friedrich Wilhelm were absent from Berlin for three years following the war with the French.

 Luise and Friedrich Wilhelm meeting with Napoleon; Credit – Wikipedia